 My job is to make Liddell a cosier place to live, to establish a stronger link with the main college site and generally, to create more of a Christ Church identity over here in Iffley.
 My role combines a number of other committee positions tailored towards Liddell interests; for instance, I regularly stock the welfare cupboard and organise weekly welfare teas in the Handel Davies room.
 I also dabble in ABE affairs when communicating on behalf of Liddell residents with the porters, usually over issues such as bike-sheds and microwaves!

-We (Jamie and Josephine) are this year's RAG and Charities Reps.
-We organise fund raising events around college, both serious and less so, as well as liaising with OUSU's RAG committee.
-If you would like to suggest a charity we could raise money for or have an idea for an event, feel free to email us.
-Alternatively, wait outside Anuba at ten thirty on a Thursday night - we'll be there.
-RAG love, J&J.
+I am this year's RAG and Charities Rep. I organise fund raising events around college, both serious and less so, as well as liaising with OUSU's RAG committee.
+If you would like to suggest a charity I could raise money for or have an idea for an event, feel free to email me.
+Alternatively, wait outside Anuba at ten thirty on a Thursday night - I'll be there.
+RAG love, J.

-Genevieve Athis Mcalea&Josh Cathcart - Access and Academic Affairs Officers
+Genevieve Athis Mcalea&Joseph Grehan-Bradley - Access and Academic Affairs Officers

 As Access Officers, we are involved in coordinating the student ambassador team (Team Turquoise), in their work with students that might be considering applying to Oxford.
 That can mean giving tours to students in Year Five, speaking to sixth-formers about Oxford life, or helping with the IntoUniversity tutoring programme, and the access team also help at open days and across the interview period.